apache/airflow/README.md

 **Note:** SQLite is used in Airflow tests.
 Do not use it in production.
 We recommend using the latest stable version of SQLite for local development.
-Some older versions of sqlite might not work well, however anything at or above 3.27.2 should work fine.
+Some older versions of SQLite might not work well, however anything at or above 3.27.2 should work fine.

 ## Support for Python versions